 Housing rate in VI

 Housing cost in Victoria Island is based on rent and housing ownership to meet the need of Nigerian standards.
-This area was designed to house middle-class to high cost-effective citizens.
+This area was designed to house middle-class to highly cost-effective citizens.

-Victoria Island is currently the of the most expensive place in Lagos with a housing cost of about N109,600,000.
+Victoria Island is currently one of the most expensive places in Lagos with a housing cost of about N109,600,000.
 This price is almost more than thrice the price of the cheapest housing estate in Lagos which is Isheri North Estate at approximately N29,400,000.